 What is responsive design?

 Responsive web design is the practice of developing a website to automatically scale to the size of the screen of a user’s viewport or device.
 The user experience should remain consistent regardless of the device being used.
-Responsive design is all about ensuring that the user can easily navigate a website, without doing extra work like zooming in or out or scrolling endlessly to find the desired page.
+Responsive design is all about ensuring that the user can easily navigate a website, without doing extra work like zooming in or out or scrolling endlessly to find the desired content.
 Responsive web designers must consider the size and weight of text, images, spacing, and buttons.
 Developers and designers utilize fluid grids, media queries, and flexible images to create the multiple iterations seen across our screens.

 Why is responsive design important?